epinio/epinio/docs/detailed-push-process.md

 Epinio installs a container registry inside your cluster and that is where the application images are stored.
 This was installed when you first did `epinio install` and is used to make the setup easier (by not having to configure an external registry) and staging faster (by keeping all image transferring local to the cluster).
-There is not much to tell about it but if you want to look on how the registry is installed, have a look at the helm chart here: https://github.com/epinio/epinio/tree/main/assets/container-registry/chart/container-registry
+There is not much to tell about it but if you want to look at how the registry is installed, have a look at the helm chart here: https://github.com/epinio/epinio/tree/main/assets/container-registry/chart/container-registry

 ## 4. Creation of the Application Kubernetes Resources